Yeuyo/TelegramStrangerBlocker/README.md

 4. Go to API development tool.
 5. Create an new app by giving it an app title and a short name.
 6. You will be directed to another page with "App api_id" and "App api_hash".
-7. Replace the "api_id", "api_hash", "phone", "session_file", "safeusers" and the number in the square box([]) in line 26 and 31 with the number of pinned messages you have in your Telegram in the script.
+7. Replace the "api_id", "api_hash", "phone", "session_file", "number_of_pinned_chat" in the script with your own values.
 8. Run the script.